Fitness Approximation through Machine Learning: Extensions

 In novelty search, fitness is abandoned in favor of finding distinct genomes, the idea being to keep vectors that are most distant than their $n$ nearest neighbors in the population (we used $n=20$).
 This causes the individuals to be relatively far from each other at the end of novelty search, and thus cover a larger volume of the search space.

 After this new initialization procedure the algorithm behaves exactly as in \autoref{sec:method}.

-The results, shown in \autoref{tab:novelty}, indicate a minimal difference in fitness scores (cf. \autoref{tab:perm-tests}) when using this approach.
+The results, shown in \autoref{tab:novelty}, indicate a minimal difference in fitness scores (cf. \autoref{tab:perm-tests}) when using this approach, except for statistical insignificance at the 60\% sample rate for Monster Cliff Walking, unlike with random initialization (\autoref{tab:perm-tests}).
 However, this initialization may be useful in other domains, possibly with larger search spaces.
+Alternatively, other exploration methods can be attempted within this context, e.g., Quality-Diversity \citep{pugh2016quality}.